darshbaxi/FocusLearn-AI/README.md

    ```
    npm run dev
    ```
-6. Open your browser and navigate to http://localhost:3000 to access Eduproctor.
+6. Open your browser and navigate to http://localhost:3000 to access FocusLearn-AI.

 ### Backend